-A small park is located on the south side of the Trans-Canada Highway.
-Follow the path and walk under the highway bridge to the falls.
-This is a great place to stretch your legs or have lunch.
+From the small park, located on the south side of the Trans-Canada Highway, follow the path and walk under the highway bridge to the falls.
+This is a great place to stretch and have lunch.
 There are lots of picnic tables.

-For ATVers or people interested in uranium mining, Elliot Lake is about 25 kilometres north of the Trans-Canada Highway on Ontario 108.
+For ATVers or people interested in uranium mining history, Elliot Lake is about 25 kilometres north of the Trans-Canada Highway on Ontario Highway 108.

 With its magnificent landscape and hundreds of kilometres of trails, Elliot Lake has been highlighted as one of the best ATV destinations in Canada.
 Hikers and backpackers also find lots of opportunities for adventure.

 The Elliot Lake Fire Tower is a replica of a fire ranger’s lookout station.
 Get a 360-degree view of former mine sites which have been cleaned up and returned to nature.
-From the tower, you can also see Manitoulin Island and the North Channel.
+From the tower, see Manitoulin Island and the North Channel.

-The Northern Ontario Logging Memorial honours the loggers of the forests of Northern Ontario.
+The Northern Ontario Logging Memorial honours the loggers who worked in Northern Ontario’s forests.
 Blind River was home to one of North America’s largest white-pine sawmills for much of the mid-20th century.

 Learn about the industries and history of Blind River and neighbouring towns from Spanish to Dean Lake at the Timber Village Museum, located beside the marina.